fbpx

 A performer posing in a desert

 Moving images, moving bodies.
 Movement and film just go together.
-From the early experiments of artists like Loie Fuller and physical comedians like Charlie Chaplin, to the lush spectacle of the movie musicals of the 1930s and 40s starring dancer/choreographers like Bill “Bojangles” Robinson and Fred Astaire, to the avant-garde movement with the likes of Maya Daren and Merce Cunningham, to Damien Jalet’s collaboration with musician Thom Yorke and filmmaker Paul Thomas Anderson—moving bodies and the camera have shared an ongoing, dynamic conversation.
+From the early experiments of artists like Loie Fuller and physical comedians like Charlie Chaplin to the lush spectacle of the movie musicals of the 1930s and 40s starring dancer/choreographers like Bill “Bojangles” Robinson and Fred Astaire to the avant-garde movement with the likes of Maya Daren and Merce Cunningham, to Damien Jalet’s collaboration with musician Thom Yorke and filmmaker Paul Thomas Anderson—moving bodies and the camera have shared an ongoing, dynamic conversation.

-Event Date: November 1–3, 2024 at the Chelsea Theater
+November 1–3, 2024

 Stills from previous films featured: Dwell by Kim Brooks Mata (header image), On Mending by Shawn Fitzgerald Ahern & Emilie Louise Leriche, & SHIFT by Claire Marshall